sagemath/trac_to_gh/Issue 3346.md

 # Issue 3346: [with patch; not ready for review] finance -- add a very very basic first little tiny amount of quantitative finance functionality to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3346

 Original creator: was